I thought it would be fitting to include a little explanation of full-frame crop sensors and how they can affect your lens's focal length.

 Society, as of late, is using 'portraits' as a blanket term to describe anything that has a person in it.
 Portraits aren't environmental lifestyle photos of people walking through the woods.
 We aren't talking about that in this section.

-Now, when comparing a 35mm to a 50mm in the sense of real portraits... the 50mm is always going to come out the winner.
+Now, when comparing a 35mm to a 50mm in the sense of real portraits... the 50mm will always come out the winner.
 Plain and simple.
 Why?
-Filling the frame with a person on a 35mm would mean you would need to be closer to them than a 50mm.
+Filling the frame with a person on a 35mm would mean you need to be closer to them than a 50mm.
 This equates to noticeable distortion differences compared to a 50mm.

 This distortion can be unflattering, especially if you attempt this with a wider lens.

 You will get a much flattering portrait with a 50mm lens.
-The 50mm is the clear winner here.
+So the 50mm is the clear winner here.